appsmithorg/appsmith-docs/setup/instance-configuration/email/README.md

 * Invite users to your organization in Appsmith
 * Notify admins of important events & approvals requests

+{% embed url="https://youtu.be/NOAofPbmJWw" caption="How To Setup Email Service On Selfhosted Appsmith" %}

 ## Configuration Variables

 Appsmith requires the following variables to be configured following the [Instance Configuration Guide](../) for your deployment